-This page was updated on July 16, 2020, and provides guidance for eligible researchers to safely return to on-site work.
-Resources and links from earlier versions of this page have been moved to the Research Resources: COVID-19 Pandemic page.
+This page provides guidance for eligible researchers to safely return to on-site work.
+Resources and links from earlier versions of this guidance have been moved to the Research Resources: COVID-19 Pandemic page.

 Current Status of Research Activities

-The University of Minnesota has moved to a Sunrise Plan for operations with an overarching goal of protecting the health and well-being of students, staff, and faculty who return to on-site work.
+The University of Minnesota has a Sunrise Plan with an overarching goal of protecting the health and well-being of students, staff, and faculty who return to campus.

-Our current sunrise stage allows some approved on-site research activities but is limited to work that can only be performed on-site and only with safety measures that reduce viral transmission risk to a minimum.
+Our current status allows some approved on-site research activities but is limited to work that can only be performed on-site and only with safety measures that reduce viral transmission risk to a minimum.

 What you Need to Know at this Stage of the Sunrise Plan:

 - For developments of the University’s involvement in the distribution of the COVID-19 vaccine, follow the vaccine page of the Safe Campus website.
 President Gabel’s January 8 systemwide communication and January 13 systemwide communication also outlined what the University knows about its vaccine rollout thus far.